 How do you get around Prague?

 Prague has one of the best public transportation systems in Europe.
-Through a combination of metros, trams and buses, you can get anywhere in the city.
-Over 65% of the residents rely on the system and though I bought a car last year (for purposes of longer distance travel around Europe) I never missed having a car for a second.
+Through a combination of metros, trams, and buses, you can get anywhere in the city.
+Over 65% of the residents rely on the system and though I bought a car last year for purposes of long-distance travel around Europe, I never missed having a car for a second.
 The airport is less than an hour from the center by metro/bus.
 The main train and bus station are also central and reachable by tram or metro.

 What about health insurance?